vegaprotocol/documentation/docs/concepts/vega-chain/validator-scores-and-rewards.md

 The remaining rewards are then distributed to the tokenholders nominating the validator node in proportion to their share of nomination on that node.

-No rewards will be paid if the multisig control is incorrectly configured or outdated.
+Rewards will not be paid to a validator if the multisig control is incorrectly configured or outdated and leads to that validator having a zero-score.
 Read more in [multisig score](#multisig-score).